readmeio/rdme/README.md

 ### OpenAPI / Swagger
 ReadMe supports [OpenAPI 3.0](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.3.md), [OpenAPI 3.1](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md), and [Swagger 2.x](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/2.0.md).

+The following examples use JSON files, but we support API Definitions that are written in either JSON or YAML.

 > ℹ️ Note that the `rdme openapi` command supports both OpenAPI and Swagger API definitions.
 The `rdme swagger` command is an alias for `rdme openapi` and is deprecated.